An Extraordinary Caregiver

 J, the person the entire blog is about, should recognize the love I and many others have for her because of her great contribution to many, many people, and (for me) especially to Beverly.
 Of course, everyone who knows her will recognize her from this blog.

 She also has a deep intuitive understanding of how to make lives better through her day-to-day interaction.
-There is a “magic” that very few can offer to those (residents, family, and staff) of us whose lives are strongly impacted by dementia.
+There is a “magic” she especially offers to residents, family, and staff, those whose lives are strongly impacted by dementia.
 Who can fail to respond to a positive, happy, vibrant, enthusiastic style?
 There is always much laughing.
-She can be a bit over the edge, but it works for all.
-Indeed, when she enters the dining room, everyone knows it, as she greets many with laughing and fun.
+When she enters the dining room, everyone knows it, as she greets many with laughing and fun.
 She is a natural entertainer.
 She brings joy to all, whether singing or just being there.

 Once in a while someone seems to be bothered by her boisterous style; so she will find the right moment to approach them and have a friendly interaction.
 After that, this person will be part of the crew, enjoying the fun of being enthusiastically engaged.

 She also has remarkable patience and acceptance of everyone with dementia; there are several of them I try to avoid, typically because they have been violent to others.
 But J goes right up to all and offers them her happiness and positive interaction.
-Quite a level of kindness!
+She has great kindness!

 Members of the staff of the facility have contributed to my writing about J. One said,